stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 The `addrs` list contains the same PoX address values passed into the PoX smart contract:
    * They each have type signature `(tuple (hashbytes (buff 32)) (version (buff 1)))`
    * The `version` field can be any of the following:
-      * `0x00` means this is a p2pkh address, and `hashbytes` is the 20-byte hash160 of a single public key
+      * `0x00` means this is a pay-to-public-key-hash (p2pkh) address, and `hashbytes` is the 20-byte hash160 of a single public key
-      * `0x01` means this is a p2sh address, and `hashbytes` is the 20-byte hash160 of a redeemScript script
+      * `0x01` means this is a pay-to-script-hash (p2sh) address, and `hashbytes` is the 20-byte hash160 of a redeemScript script
-      * `0x02` means this is a p2wpkh-p2sh address, and `hashbytes` is the 20-byte hash160 of a p2wpkh witness script
+      * `0x02` means this is a pay-to-witness-public-key-hash-over-pay-to-script-hash (p2wpkh-p2sh) address, and `hashbytes` is the 20-byte hash160 of a p2wpkh witness script
-      * `0x03` means this is a p2wsh-p2sh address, and `hashbytes` is the 20-byte hash160 of a p2wsh witness script
+      * `0x03` means this is a pay-to-witness-script-hash-over-pay-to-script-hash (p2wsh-p2sh) address, and `hashbytes` is the 20-byte hash160 of a p2wsh witness script
-      * `0x04` means this is a p2wpkh address, and `hashbytes` is the 20-byte hash160 of the witness script
+      * `0x04` means this is a pay-to-witness-public-key-hash (p2wpkh) address, and `hashbytes` is the 20-byte hash160 of the witness script
-      * `0x05` means this is a p2wsh address, and `hashbytes` is the 32-byte sha256 of the witness script
+      * `0x05` means this is a pay-to-witness-script-hash (p2wsh) address, and `hashbytes` is the 32-byte sha256 of the witness script
-      * `0x06` means this is a p2tr address, and `hashbytes` is the 32-byte sha256 of the witness script
+      * `0x06` means this is a pay-to-taproot (p2tr) address, and `hashbytes` is the 32-byte sha256 of the witness script

 **Rationale:**  This method empowers developers to query Bitcoin state.
 Stacks 2.1 adds the ability for smart contracts to query PoX payouts directly, with applications